danchepkwony/xternWorkSample/README.md

 ## Methods

-I used Google Map API to find nearby restaurants and recreational options for each workspace.
+I used Google Maps API to find nearby restaurants and recreational options for each workspace.
 Then, I found the top 20 nearby restaurants by user rating and the top 10 recreational options for each workspace.
 To find the top 20 restaurants, I filtered out restaurants with a price level lower than 1, which are usually fast food options.
 Then, I sorted the restaurants and activities based on rating.
 In addition, I computed the distance between the housing and each workspace.

 The data collected is limited.
 Google Maps API only allows for 60 results per query.
 I could only receive 60 results from nearby restaurants.
 I made separate queries for each type of activity, so there’s a decent amount of data collected on activities.
 However, those queries were still limited.